pfeilbr/brianpfeil.com/content/post/generated-aws-cloudfront-private-content-playground.md

 ## TODO

-* store id_token and refresh_token in local storage.  delete on logout
 * add standard set of cw alarms for 4xx and 5xx thresholds.  make thresholds configurable via cfn params.  create cw dashboard from these.
 * add architecture diagram to README.md
 * remove `IncludeBody: true` from template.yaml